A Survey of Inductive Reasoning for Large Language Models: Evaluation

-Most of the benchmarks in Section~\ref{sec: benchmark} directly evaluate the consistency between answers generated by LLMs and the ground truth.
-Therefore, several conventional metrics are employed, such as ACC, exact match, success rate, and so on.
+Most of the benchmarks in Section~\ref{sec: benchmark} and current works directly evaluate the consistency between answers generated by LLMs and the ground truth.
+Therefore, general metrics are employed, such as ACC, exact match, success rate, and so on.
 For example, ACRE \citep{DBLP:conf/cvpr/0017JEZZ21} selects the most plausible “Blicket” from multiple options to evaluate the accuracy of its selection.
-SCAN \citep{DBLP:conf/cogsci/LakeLB19} focuses on assessing whether the generated outputs exactly match the reference answers to indicate accuracy.
+SCAN \citep{lake2018generalizationsystematicitycompositionalskills} focuses on assessing whether the generated outputs exactly match the reference answers to indicate accuracy.
 SyGuS \citep{DBLP:conf/iclr/OdenaSBSSD21} requires finding a program that satisfies the string transformation rule, and the number of tasks in which the correct program is successfully identified is counted as the success rate.